araddon/qlbridge/README.md

 way of interrogating data.
 Also, we see more and more ql's that are xql'ish but un-apologetically non-standard.
-This matches our observation that data is stored in more and more formats in more tools, services that aren't traditional db's but querying that data should still be asy.
+This matches our observation that data is stored in more and more formats in more tools, services that aren't traditional db's but querying that data should still be easy.
 Examples [Influx](http://influxdb.com/docs/v0.8/api/query_language.html), [GitQL](https://github.com/cloudson/gitql), [Presto](http://prestodb.io/), [Hive](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Select),